 A Mary for the better part

-But dry thine eyes, why wilt thou
+But dry thine eyes, why wilt thou weep

-Such damselles doe not die, but
+Such damsels doe not die, but sleep.”

 Her will shows no date or place but in it she bequeathed monies to her brothers and sisters, her godchildren, to the poor of Chagford and the labourers of the parish.
 She also left a gold ring to her mother and apart from the will very little else is known of Mary Whiddon.